Have A Go Olympic Challenge 2024

 Iona's Story

-Iona, who grew up in Perth’s northern suburbs, powered to second place in the 100m backstroke final behind America’s Claire Curzan, who is also a teenager.
+Iona, who grew up in Perth’s northern suburbs, powered to second place in the 100m backstroke final behind America’s Claire Curzan, who was also a teenager.
 The West Australian set a new personal best, touching in 59.12 seconds.

 Three days later, Iona produced a dazzling late surge to miss gold in the 50m backstroke by finish just two-hundredths of a second.
 Again she was beaten by Curzan, who clung on to win in 27.43, with Iona finishing in 27.45.